fieldtrip/website/tutorial/sensor/timefrequencyanalysis.md

     - /tutorial/timefrequencyanalysis/
 ---

-# Time-frequency analysis using Hanning window, multitapers and wavelets

 ## Introduction

 In this tutorial you can find information about the time-frequency analysis of a single subject's MEG data using a Hanning window, multitapers and wavelets.
 This tutorial also shows how to visualize the results.